techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Week 2/CronJobs.md

 [*] in Cronjobs this operator means that it needs to be executed for all possible values of that field.

+*/var/logs* : the /var directory refers to variable data, which means that the data contained in this directory changes constantly, for instance the logs file containing disk space information, emails inboxes, web app related files.

 ##  Resources

 [HostDime](https://www.hostdime.com/kb/hd/command-line/working-with-cron-jobs#:~:text=Cron%20jobs%20are%20a%20standard,configuration%20file%20called%20a%20crontab.)

 Phoenix ](https://phoenixnap.com/kb/set-up-cron-job-linux)

+Team mates - we had several discussion about the cronjobs assignment and also some talk-through sessions with screen sharing that was useful in order to see what the output of the finished cronjob would look like.

+Team mates also shared resources which was useful as it containted different information than the websites I located.

 ##  Difficulties